 EXPERIENCE OF STUDY ABROAD AS PART OF THE TRAINING PROGRAM

-The University of Milan supports the international mobility of its students, offering them the opportunity to spend periods of study and training abroad, a unique opportunity to enrich their curriculum in an international context.
+The University of Milan supports international mobility by providing its students with the opportunity to spend study and internship periods abroad.
+It is a unique chance to enrich your educational path in a new exciting environment.